rubennp91/InstaQuotes/README.md

 # InstaQuotes
-This is a Python 2.7 tool for creating non-motivational posters.
+This is a tool for creating non-motivational posters.
 Just give it an instagram profile, a wikiquote name to search and a language.

 Call example:
 ```